Get involved > Grants & funding

 2. Improve animal welfare outcomes for sick, injured or orphaned wildlife.

-$50,000 is available to distribute to South Australia’s volunteer wildlife rescue and rehabilitation sector through the first round of this program.
-A second round of grant funding is scheduled to be available in early 2025.
+More than $100,00 was available to distribute to South Australia’s volunteer wildlife rescue and rehabilitation sector through 2 rounds of this program.

 Grant details

-Wildlife carers, rehabilitators and rescuers with a valid South Australian permit can apply for grants of up to $5,000 (excluding GST) for any of the following activities or equipment:
+Wildlife carers, rehabilitators and rescuers with a valid South Australian permit could apply for grants of up to $5,000 (excluding GST) for any of the following activities or equipment:

 • Infrastructure and equipment such as enclosures, incubators, shelters and portable cages